openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/6_conversions.rst

    expression
    reference type

-For example, the *boxing conversion* converts *p* (a value of type *t*) into a reference *r* of class and type *T* to have *r.unboxed()* == *p*.
+For example, a *boxing conversion* converts *p* of value type *t* into a reference *r* of class type *T*, i.e., *r.unboxed()* == *p*.

-An *OutOfMemoryError* can occur as a result of this conversion if the storage available for the creation of a new instance of the wrapper class *T* is insufficient.
+This conversion can result in an *OutOfMemoryError* thrown if the storage available for the creation of a new instance of the wrapper class *T* is insufficient.

-*Unboxing conversions* treat reference type expressions as expressions of a corresponding primitive type.
-The semantics of an unboxing conversion is the same as that of the corresponding reference type’s unboxed() function call.
+*Unboxing conversions* handle reference type expressions as expressions of a corresponding primitive type.
+The semantics of an unboxing conversion, and that of the corresponding reference type’s *unboxed() function call* is the same.

 .. index::
    boxing conversion